Nested Hilbert schemes on surfaces: Virtual fundamental class: Nested Hilbert schemes on surfaces

 Here we have used the fact that $\dL g^* \dashv \dR g_*$ i.e. $\dL g^*$ is the left adjoint of $\dR g_*$, and Grothendieck-Verdier duality.
 Now using $ \dR f_{*}\pi_T^*=\pi^* \dR g_*$ in the last $\Ext$ above, we get

-Similar to the Step 2 it can be seen that the composition arises from the Atiyah class $\at(\phi_T)$ over $S\times T$ (see \eqref{atiyah}).
+Similar to the Step 2 it can be seen that the composition arises from $\at_{\red}(\phi_T)$ over $S\times T$ (see \eqref{atiyah}).
 Therefore, is identified with the element $\alpha^{*}\varpi(g)$ via the identifications above for $i=1$.
-By the property of $\ob(\phi_T,J)$ mentioned earlier, this means that $\alpha^{*}\varpi(g)$ vanishes if and only if there exists an extension $\overline{g}$ of $g$ corresponding to \eqref{Tbpoint}.
+By the definition of the obstruction class $\ob(\phi_T,J)$, this means that $\alpha^{*}\varpi(g)$ vanishes if and only if there exists an extension $\overline{g}$ of $g$ corresponding to \eqref{Tbpoint}.
 Using the identifications above, this time for $i=0$, we can see that if $\alpha^{*}\varpi(g)=0$, then the set of extensions forms a torsor under $\Hom_T(\dL g^*\Fb, J)$.
 Now by \cite[Theorem 4.5]{BF97} $\alpha$ is an obstruction theory.

 \textbf{Step 4:} \emph{(rank of $\Fbr$)} The claim about the rank follows from where $(Z_1,C,Z_2,\phi)$ is a closed point of $\S{n_1,n_2}_\beta$.

 \end{proof}